 Review of two chocolate selection boxes from the artisan chocolate tasting club Cocoa Boutique.
-With a bonus box from Chocodores, which specialises in fresh fruit chocolates.
+There’s also a box of salted caramel chocolates from Benjamin Chocolatier via Yumbles.
+And there’s a bonus box from Chocodores, which specialises in fresh fruit chocolates.

 Cocoa Boutique – The First Review